mihailrc/selfDrivingCar/vehicleDetection/README.md

 The following image shows 64x64 windows in green and 128x128 windows in blue.
 <img src="output_images/sliding_window.jpg" width="640" height="360">

 The method that implements the sliding window technique is `slide_window()` in [feature_extractor.py](./sdc/feature_extractor.py).
-This method is invoked by get_all_sliding_windows() in vehicle_detection.py
+This method is invoked by `get_all_sliding_windows()` in [vehicle_detection.py](./sdc/vehicle_detection.py)

 #### Image Pipeline
 The sliding windows technique was used to identify image sections that contain cars.
-In order to reduce false positives we only retained windows that had a prediction probability higher than a threshold (defaults to 0.8).
+In order to reduce false positives we only retained windows that had a prediction probability higher than a threshold value(defaults to 0.8).
 These windows were used to create a heatmap that was thresholded again to further eliminate false positives.
 We then used `scipy.ndimage.measurements.label` to identify clusters in the heatmap that were labeled as vehicles.

-The code that builds the heatmap and applies these thresholding techniques are in [car_tracker.py](./sdc/car_tracker.py)
+The code that builds the heatmap and applies these thresholding techniques is in [car_tracker.py](./sdc/car_tracker.py)

 The following set of images shows how this works.